Fellow-Consulting-AG/docapp-docs/docs/en/example/gmail-import.md

 ---
-title: Email Import with GMail to Docbits (DOC²)
+title: Email Import with GMail to DocBits (DOC²)
-description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our Docbits (DOC²) system.
+description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our DocBits (DOC²) system.
 date: 2022-09-14
 tags:
   - Email
   - Gmail
   - Import
-  - Docbits (DOC²)
+  - DocBits (DOC²)

 ---

-#  Gmail Import to Docbits (DOC²)
+#  Gmail Import to DocBits (DOC²)

 This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address.
-When a new email is found, it receives the attachment and uploads it to Docbits (DOC²).
+When a new email is found, it receives the attachment and uploads it to DocBits (DOC²).

 ![](/_images/example/email import/WF_email-import.png)